 Once the kittens have been born, replace soiled bedding.

-Ensure the queen is provided with a comfortable, warm area to care for her kittens.
-It should be in a quiet and safe area.
-The new mother will rarely leave the nest over the next few days.
+Provide the queen with a quiet, safe comfortable, warm area to care for her kittens.
+The new mother will rarely leave the nest in the early days.

-Within 24 hours of the birth, your queen should see a veterinarian for a check-up.
-He will be able to feel for any undelivered kittens and make sure everything is healing as it should.
+Within 24 hours of the birth, the queen should see a veterinarian for a check-up.
+The veterinarian will be able to feel for any undelivered kittens and make sure everything is healing as it should.
 A small amount of vaginal discharge is present for 7 – 10 days post queening.
 The discharge is reddish-brown in colour and should not be odorous.

 - Foul-smelling discharge